osmandapp/web/main/docs/user/personal/profiles.md

 - [Customise route line](../navigation/guidance/navigation-settings.md#customize-route-line).
 With this setting you can choose the appearance of the route line that will be visible on the map during navigation.
 - [Map during navigation](../navigation/guidance/navigation-settings.md#map-during-navigation).
 The map is used during navigation to determine your location, plan your route, and land orientation.
 - [Animate own position](../navigation/guidance/navigation-settings.md#animate-own-position) (*iOS*).
 For *Android*, this item is located in the [Other](#other) section of the *General Settings* menu.
 This setting provides a smooth animation of the My Position point moving on the map during navigation.
 - [Detailed track guidance](../navigation/guidance/navigation-settings.md).
-Allows to match your track to nearby raods for enhanced turn-by-turn guidance: _Ask every time_ or _Always_.
+Allows you to match your route to nearby roads to enhance turn-by-turn instructions.
+Available settings: *Ask every time* or *Always*.

 :::info
 There are no navigation settings in *Browse map* profile.